Facebook advertising updates happen constantly, and you may only find out about them once they’re already old news.

-- Net 30: The option to have your billing released at Net 30 is a new option considering client payment terms.
+- Net 30: The option to have your billing released at Net 30 is a newer option considering client payment terms.
 If you’re unfamiliar with the term, Net 30 means you can pay your balance 30 days after the purchase.
 Considering that some businesses and clients make payments to advertisers with net 30 terms, Facebook is now honoring the same structure.

 - This billing method is not available to everyone.
 Facebook will notify you via email to inform you if your account is eligible, and they will provide you with a credit threshold that you can use within your net 30 terms.
 If you qualify, be sure to activate this billing method.

-I mentioned something very important above that I don’t want you to miss.
 Facebook sends email communications to ad account admins.
 Communication often goes to the email associated with your ad account.
 Do not ignore those emails, and check your spam periodically.

 With the constant changes happening within the world of social media, don’t get discouraged or frustrated by Facebook advertising updates.
 Instead, study the differences and adapt with an open mind.
 Happy learning!